Correspondence principle: The classical limit of wave mechanics

 One way to quantitatively define this concept is to require quantum mechanical theories to produce classical mechanics results as the quantum of action goes to zero, $\hbar \rightarrow 0$.
 This transition can be accomplished in two different ways.

 First, the particle can be approximated by a wave packet, and the indefinite spread of the packet with time can be ignored.
 In 1927, Paul Ehrenfest proved his namesake theorem that showed that Newton's laws of motion hold on average in quantum mechanics: the quantum statistical expectation value of the position and momentum obey Newton's laws.

 Second, the individual particle view can be replaced with a statistical mixture of classical particles with a density matching the quantum probability density.
 This approach led to the concept of semiclassical physics, beginning with the development of WKB approximation used in descriptions of quantum tunneling for example.

 Modern view

-While Bohr viewed "correspondence" as principle aiding his description of quantum phenomena, fundamental differences between the mathematical structure of quantum and of classical mechanics prevents correspondence in many cases.
+While Bohr viewed "correspondence" as a principle aiding his description of quantum phenomena, fundamental differences between the mathematical structure of quantum and of classical mechanics prevents correspondence in many cases.
 Rather than a principle, "there may be in some situations an approximate correspondence between classical and quantum concepts," physicist Asher Peres put it.
 Since quantum mechanics operates in a discrete space and classical mechanics in a continuous one, any correspondence will be necessarily fuzzy and elusive.

 Introductory quantum mechanics textbooks suggest that quantum mechanics goes over to classical theory in the limit of high quantum numbers or in a limit where the Planck constant in the quantum formula is reduced to zero, $\hbar \rightarrow 0$.
 However such correspondence is not always possible.
 For example, classical systems can exhibit chaotic orbits which diverge but quantum states are unitary and maintain a fixed overlap.